These easy stuffed mushrooms with garlic, capers, creamy brie and crispy panko are sure to be a hit at your next party!

 - Reduce heat under the skillet to medium-low, add the remaining 1 tablespoon of butter to the pan and allow to melt.

 - Once melted, add the capers and garlic.
 Cook for 3-5 minutes, or until the garlic begins to soften.
-Stir frequently to prevent the garlic from sticking/burning.
+Stir frequently to prevent the garlic from sticking or burning.

-- Add a piece of brie to each mushroom, pushing down gently.
+- Add a piece of brie to each mushroom cap, pushing down gently.

-- Spoon about 1 teaspoon of the panko mixture on top of each mushroom.
+- Spoon about 1 teaspoon of the cooled breadcrumb mixture on top of each mushroom.

-- Place mushrooms in the oven and bake for about 20-30 minutes, or until the panko crumbs are golden and the mushrooms become darker in colour.
+- Place mushrooms in the oven and bake for about 20 minutes, or until the breadcrumbs are golden and the mushrooms are warmed through.

 - Remove the mushroom caps from the oven, and allow to cool slightly before serving.